joshbeard/resume/README.md

 ## Summary

 Hands-on engineering manager and platform engineer.
 I lead strategy and architecture for the platform and tools that engineers and business users rely on to ship software, including with AI.
 I extend proven platform fundamentals rather than replacing them, so people and their AI agents get the same paved paths, guardrails, and auditability a regulated bank requires.
-I stay close to implementation.
+I'm pragmatic and stay close to implementation.

 ## Experience